rustnl/rustnl2025/src/pages/speaker-guide.md

 ## When am I speaking?

-You can find the time of the talks in the [timetable](https://2025.rustnl.org/timetable/).
+You can find the time of the talks in the [timetable](/schedule/tuesday).
+We'd like to ask you to come to the stage in the break before your talk so we can give you a microphone and check that your slides are set up properly.

 ## How long should my talk be?